🧠 Exam Paper Leaks — The 1.40 KB Kernel That Eliminates the Early Final-Assembled Paper

-No early distribution.
+No early distribution surface.

-No final-paper secrecy chain.
+No sealed-envelope secrecy chain.

-No last-minute panic.
+No last-minute reconciliation pressure.

 correctness = structure